dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/quickstart-cmake.md

 See [Supported Platforms](platforms.md) for more information about platforms compatible with GoogleTest.

-If you don't already have CMake installed, see the [CMake installation guide](https://cmake.org/install).
+If you don'type already have CMake installed, see the [CMake installation guide](https://cmake.org/install).

 {: .callout .note}